baby636/arena/README.md

 ```

 _MetaMask does not fully support ERC155 yet.
 You may see "Unable to load Balance".
 It is because "balanceOfBatch" is not implemented, I guess.
 You may not be able to send ERC115 NFTs with MetaMask.
 You need to interact with a contract._

+_If everything is fine images are uploaded on IPFS_

 ### MetaMask settings: